 Where to Hear the Bamboo Instruments Performance?

-One of the best places to hear the bamboo musical instruments performance is at the Hanoi Opera House.
-There have quite a few of the performances there with some bamboo instruments.
+One of the best places to hear bamboo musical instruments performances is at the Hanoi Opera House.
+There have quite a few of performances there with some bamboo instruments.

-You may also see some performances that include bamboo instruments if you travel up to see the hill tribes.
-This is because many of the ethnic hill tribes will use bamboo instruments for their music.
+You may also see some performances that include bamboo instruments if you visit the hill tribes.
+This is because many ethnic hill tribes will use bamboo instruments for their music.

-One of my favorite conductors and bamboo musicians is Dong Quang Vinh who is an amazing Vietnamese conductor and bamboo musician.
+One of my favorite conductors and bamboo musicians is Dong Quang Vinh, an amazing Vietnamese conductor, and bamboo musician.
 Here is a great video he has produced that talks about these amazing instruments.

 The bamboo musical instruments are amazing musical instruments that produce some amazing sounds.
 Being able to hear these instruments in person is a real treat.